palikar/q4/README.md

 ### Feedback and bug reports
 You can file github issues for any reason you'd like.
-They don't have to be bug reports, they can be suggestions, complaints, etc. I am not adding new features myself anymore but if I see an issue for it pop up, i will probably be willing to work on it.
+They don't have to be bug reports, they can be suggestions, complaints, etc. New feature requests are very welcome.
+I want to never have to touch firefox again to browse the 'chans.

 ### Default Keybinds
 If you use evil, these are mostly the same except j/k replace n/p, page refreshing is done with R instead of g, and SPC/DEL is RET/DEL, and l to recenter is not bound to anything right now.
 Check the source for definitive definitions.
 As is always the case with emacs, these can be changed.